chaudron/ovs_perf/README.md

 ## Full day PVP test

 This is a simple sequence of tests you could run which will take almost a full day to see how the system behaves over time.
+Note that you need to do this test twice, i.e. for both the Linux kernel and DPDK datapath.

 The basic full test as explained above runs for about an hour.
 So to make it run for about 10 hours, we need to increase the run time for each individual